Master of Science in Information Technology Management (MSITM)

 - Three letters of reference must be sent to the Office Of Graduate Admissions.
 One must be a professional reference.

-- An official certified independent evaluation by WES of work done at foreign institutions must be sent to the Office of Graduate Admissions prior to acceptance into the program.
+- must be sent to the Office of Graduate Admissions prior to acceptance into the program.

-- International students who do not hold a permanent resident visa in the United States must submit evidence of financial support before an I-20 form can be processed.
+- International students who do not hold a permanent resident visa in the United States must submit evidence of financial support before a form I-20 can be processed.

 - International student applicants holding a non-immigrant VISA must also submit immigration documents as evidence of the student’s ability to legally study in the United States.
 Students must submit clear, legible copies of the following documents as evidence: